jhorey/ferry/README.md

 Ferry: big data development engine
 ====================================

-Ferry lets you define, run, and deploy big data stacks on your local machine using [Docker](https://www.docker.io).
+Ferry lets you provision and deploy big data stacks on your local machine using [Docker](https://www.docker.io).

 Ferry currently supports Hadoop/Yarn, GlusterFS/OpenMPI, and Cassandra (with more in the future).
 By using Ferry developers can get started creating their big data applications right away without